-540 In interpreting our findings, it is important to consider the limitations.
-Firstly, both 541 experiments discussed in this paper were conducted completely online during the covid-19 pandemic.
-542 Although there has recently been a surge in research conducted online, and carefully designed online 543 experiments can offer reliable data that is indistinguishable from data collected in the lab (Germine et 544 al., 2012; Crump et al., 2013), we acknowledge limitations associated with online testing, especially 545 the lack of control of a participant's environment including their viewing distance and angle (though 546 see Heer et al., 2010 and Liu et al., 2018).
-Nevertheless, it is promising that we demonstrated that 547 participants integrate body information with head information when perceiving social interactions, 548 and replicated the previously found overshoot effect, across two large-sampled experiments.
-549 Secondly, although we report a relationship between autistic traits and interaction perception, we do 550 not know whether this relationship extends to participants with clinical ASC diagnoses.
-It would be 551 valuable for future studies to attempt to replicate our findings in a lab-setting among a sample with a 552 clinical diagnosis of ASC.
-Thirdly, in favour of experimental control, static displays of social 553 interactions were presented to participants; although this allowed for easier presentation of various 554 combinations of head and body angles, we acknowledge that real-world perception of social 555 interaction is much more dynamic and unpredictable, and our results provide only a first 556 approximation of cue integration during perception of social interactions in the real world.
-Indeed, 557 dynamic stimuli might convey more information about the intentions of the dyads, and might thus 558 lead to different integration of eye, head, and body information.
-Relatedly, although the eye-region of
+In interpreting our findings, it is important to consider the limitations.
+First, both experiments discussed in this article were conducted completely online during the covid-19 pandemic.
+Although there has recently been a surge in research conducted online, and carefully designed online experiments can offer reliable data that are indistinguishable from data collected in the lab (Crump et al., 2013; Germine et al., 2012), we acknowledge limitations associated with online testing, especially the lack of control of a participant's environment, including their viewing distance and angle (though see Heer & Bostock, 2010 and Liu & Heer, 2018).
+Nevertheless, it is promising that we demonstrated that participants integrate body information with head information when perceiving social interactions, and replicated the previously found overshoot effect, across two large-sampled experiments.
+Second, although we report a relationship between autistic traits and interaction perception, we do not know whether this relationship extends to participants with clinical ASC diagnoses.
+It would be valuable for future studies to attempt to replicate our findings in a lab-setting among a sample with a clinical diagnosis of ASC.
+Third, in favour of experimental control, static displays of social interactions were presented to participants; although this allowed for easier presentation of various combinations of head and body angles, we acknowledge that real-world perception of social interaction is much more dynamic and unpredictable, and our results provide only a first approximation of cue integration during perception of social interactions in the real world.
+Indeed, dynamic stimuli might convey more information about the intentions of the dyads and might thus lead to different integration of eye, head, and body information.
+Relatedly, although the eve-region of the dyads was not occluded in Experiment 2, observers would be limited in their ability to extract detailed information about the direction in which their eyes were pointing.
+Thus, any effects of eye-region visibility observed in our study might be due to observers implicitly assuming where the eyes of the dyads were looking.

-559 the dyads was not occluded in Experiment 2, observers would be limited in their ability to extract 560 detailed information about the direction in which their eyes were pointing.
-Thus, any effects of eye- 561 region visibility observed in our study might be due to observers implicitly assuming where the eyes 562 of the dyads were looking.
-563 564 The results of this study indicate that body information is integrated with head information 565 when perceiving social interactions, such that perceived interaction is shifted away from body 566 orientation when head and body cues are misaligned.
-Additionally, our findings suggest that autistic 567 traits and FoR affect cue integration during interaction perception, but that these effects are dependent 568 on the visibility of the eye-region.
-The results provide crucial first insights into how directional cues 569 are integrated during interaction perception across different contexts, as well as an important 570 contribution to our understanding of social cue integration in individuals with and without autism.
-571 572 Acknowledgements 573 The authors would like to extend their thanks and appreciation to Tarryn Balsdon and Colin Clifford 574 for sharing their custom MATLAB data pre-processing scripts.
-575 576 Declaration of Conflicting Interests 577 The Authors declare that there is no conflict of interest.
-578 579 Funding 580 EHW and BC were supported by the Medical Research Council (Grant reference: MR/S036423/1) 581 and the University of Reading during this work.
-For the purpose of open access, the authors have 582 applied a Creative Commons attributing (CCBy) licence to any Author Accepted Manuscript arising.
-583 584 585
+The results of this study indicate that body information is integrated with head information when perceiving social interactions such that perceived interaction is shifted away from body orientation when head and body cues are misaligned.
+In addition, our findings suggest that autistic traits and FoR affect cue integration during interaction perception, but that these effects are dependent on the visibility of the eye-region.
+The results provide crucial first insights into how directional cues are integrated during interaction perception across different contexts, as well as an important contribution to our understanding of social cue integration in individuals with and without autism.